CodeSlicing/pure-swift-ui-design/Assets/Docs/LayoutGuides/layout-guides.md

 # Layout Guides

-Ok, brace yourselves because things are about to get a whole lot more awesome.
+Ok, brace yourselves because things are about to get a whole lot of awesome.

   - [What is a Layout Guide?](#what-is-a-layout-guide)
   - [Drawing Polygons](#drawing-polygons)